augustej/augustej.github.io/README.md

-# Auguste Janickaite - My Portfolio
+# Auguste Stankiene - My Portfolio

 - The code was written by the author.